Pride and Purpose

-Hofstra offers over 155 undergraduate and over 175 graduate program options.
-More than 100 dual-degree program options are also offered, giving you the opportunity to earn both a graduate and undergraduate degree in less time than if each degree were pursued separately.
+Hofstra offers over 160 undergraduate and over 165 graduate program options.
+More than 100 dual-degree programs are also offered, giving you the opportunity to earn both a graduate and undergraduate degree in less time than if each degree were pursued separately.
 All classes at Hofstra are taught by distinguished faculty members who are committed to excellence in teaching, scholarly research, and service.
-With an average undergraduate class size of 21 and a student-faculty ratio of 14:1, you are encouraged to debate, question, conduct research, discuss, and think critically in an open, collaborative learning environment.
+With an average undergraduate class size of 20 and a student-faculty ratio of 13:1, you are encouraged to debate, question, conduct research, discuss, and think critically in an open, collaborative learning environment.

 Since its founding in 1935, Hofstra has evolved into an internationally renowned university that continues to achieve recognition as an institution of academic excellence.
-Hofstra has 25 academic accreditations and 28 total accreditations, and consistently earns recognition on the “Best Colleges” lists of U.S. News & World Report, The Princeton Review, Fiske Guide to Colleges, PayScale College ROI and Salary Reports, and Forbes magazine.
+Hofstra has 29 academic accreditations and 33 total accreditations, consistently earning recognition on the “Best Colleges” lists of U.S. News & World Report, The Princeton Review, Fiske Guide to Colleges, PayScale College ROI and Salary Reports, and Forbes magazine.

 Additionally, Hofstra has consistently been named to the President’s Higher Education Community Service Honor Roll and is the only university to host three consecutive US presidential debates (2008, 2012, and 2016).